AtharvNarale07/DSA-Contest-Project/README.md

 ## 🎯 Project Overview

-Arkham Labs is a Batman-themed coding sanctuary where developers train like the League of Shadows.
+This is a Batman-themed coding sanctuary where developers train like the League of Shadows.
 Built for the **ChaiCode LeetLab Challenge**, this platform combines the intensity of Gotham with cutting-edge web technologies to deliver an immersive coding experience.

 As a passionate Batman fan, I wanted to create something unique that goes beyond conventional coding platforms.
 Every component was crafted from scratch, backgrounds designed in Figma, and animations carefully implemented with Framer Motion to create a truly immersive experience.